kubenetworks/kubenetworks.github.io/docs/architecture/4_gvisor_mesh.md

 sidebar_position: 4
 ---

-# Proxy with service mesh
+# Proxy with gvisor service mesh

 As shown in the diagram below, `User A` and `User B` use the `kubevpn proxy` command to proxy the same service `authors`
 respectively: